trizzosk/home-assistant/eink-display/README.md

 # Dynamic refresh time based on time of the day

 Original code did not funtion as expected so I reverted back to setting 15 minutes refresh time.
 I need to sort this out.

+# 3D case model and adjustments

+The original case which I used is created by [@ramatomo](https://www.printables.com/@ramatomo_893887) and published [here on 3dprintables](https://www.printables.com/model/522518-lilygo-t5-47-s3-e-paper-case).
+However since the GPIO hat is already soldered on the board I need to cutout a small window and adjust the stand.